Muhayyuddin/ANTSMC/README.md

 1. **ANTSMC is the best overall controller**, ranking #1 at SS2 and SS3 across all 6 controllers, and #2 at SS1 (within 4.3% of SMC)
 2. **Progressive advantage**: ANTSMC's improvement over baselines grows with disturbance intensity
 3. **Observer-free design**: eliminates the ESO bandwidth trade-off that limits ADRC's transient performance at path corners
-4. **JONSWAP robust**: identical rankings under stochastic broadband excitation across all 3 sea states (Δ < 1%)
-5. **Monte Carlo stable**: all 1,080 trials stable; ANTSMC leads at SS2 (6.0% over SMC) and SS3 (7.4% over SMC)
+4. **Monte Carlo stable**: all 1,080 trials stable; ANTSMC leads at SS2 (6.0% over SMC) and SS3 (7.4% over SMC)
-6. **Ablation validated**: ASMC (adaptive gain only) and FNTSMC (terminal surface only) both underperform ANTSMC, confirming the synergy of combined mechanisms
+5. **Ablation validated**: ASMC (adaptive gain only) and FNTSMC (terminal surface only) both underperform ANTSMC, confirming the synergy of combined mechanisms
-7. **Realistic margins**: 6–10% improvements are scientifically credible, not implausibly large
+6. **Realistic margins**: 6–10% improvements are scientifically credible, not implausibly large

 ---